-We well know how Sin and Satan are formidable foes.
-They work together to accuse, to blind; ultimately to attempt to destroy.
+We all know (from experience) that sin and Satan are formidable foes.
+They work together to accuse us, to attempt to deceive our heart and blind; and ultimately, to destroy.

 Until we’re with Jesus and fully redeemed, we’ll continue to struggle with sin (see Paul in Romans 7:15-25).

 With such a potential for discouragement, an old adage from Robert Murray McCheyne is helpful to bear in mind: